Watch all RedisConf 2021 sessions on demand

 > ZADD lex-temperature 0 1511533205001:21 (integer) 1 > ZADD lex-temperature 0 1511533206001:22 (integer) 1 > ZADD lex-temperature 0 1511533207001:21 (integer) 1 > ZRANGE lex-temperature 0 -1 1) "1511533205001:21" 2) "1511533206001:22" 3) "1511533207001:21"

 (as always you can represent the timestamp with a higher radix to save a few bytes)

 In the three ZADD commands, the timestamp is separated from the value by a colon and we can see that each return a 1 indicating that all three were added.
 In the final command ZRANGE, we see the order is preserved.
 Why?
-In sorted sets when the score is equal, the the results with the same score are ordered by binary sorting.
-Since timestamps in our present time period all have the same number of digits we everything will be sorted nicely (if your timestamps go before the year 2002 or after 2285, you’ll want to add padding digits).
+In Sorted Sets when the score is equal, the the results with the same score are ordered by binary sorting.
+Since timestamps in our present time period all have the same number of digits, everything will be sorted nicely (if your timestamps go before the year 2002 or after 2285, you’ll want to add padding digits).

-While this doesn’t rely on added uniqueness to prevent duplicates, it a different shortcoming: multiple items during the same millisecond with the same value won’t be recorded.
-This may or may not be an issue for your use-case, in practice millisecond resolution provides sufficient for most situations.
+While this doesn’t rely on added uniqueness to prevent duplicates, it has a different shortcoming: multiple items during the same millisecond with the same value won’t be recorded.
+This may or may not be an issue for your use case, in practice millisecond resolution proves sufficient for most situations.